sorru94/edgehog-zephyr-device/samples/edgehog_app/README_NXP.md

 [Edgehog device for Zephyr](https://github.com/edgehog-device-manager/edgehog-zephyr-device) at version **0.7.0**.

-Every Edgehog device relies internally on the [Astarte](https://docs.astarte-platform.org/) plaftorm to enable remote communication.
+Every Edgehog device relies internally on the [Astarte](https://docs.astarte-platform.org/) platform to enable remote communication.
 In this application we will rely on the [Astarte quick instance](https://docs.astarte-platform.org/device-sdks/common/astarte_quick_instance.html) tutorial.
 Ensure all its requirements are satisfied and dependencies installed.